dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-filtering.rst

 Output
 ++++++

 The final output is a filtered ``vcf`` file containing a subset of variants from the initial ``vcf`` file.
-The information attached to filtered variants is the same as in the original variants, with the exception of VEP annotations that have been cleaned to remove non relevant transcripts and consequences.
+The information attached to filtered variants is the same as in the original variants, with the exception of VEP annotations that have been cleaned to remove non-relevant transcripts and consequences.